mle86/php-wq/README.md

   override the `jobRetryDelay()` method
   (you'll probably want to have an increasing delay, so base it on the `jobTryIndex()` counter value).
+* If your queued jobs can expire before being executed, override `jobIsExpired()` so that it returns `true` if the expiry condition is reached.
+You may need to add a job creation timestamp property for that.

 It implements the `Job` interface (partially).